Alireza-Mohebbi/Textile-Engineering-Virtual-Lab/README.md

 ## About the Project

-This software allows users to model a 2D weave structure including its cross section and assigne mechanical and physical properties.
-Based on the modeled geometry and assigned properties, the software aims to provide approximate predictions of the weave's mechanical behavior and generate useful mechanical plots.
+This software allows users to model a 2D weave structure including its cross section and assign mechanical and physical properties to it.
+Based on the modeled geometry and assigned properties, the software provides approximate predictions of the weave's mechanical behavior and generates useful mechanical plots.

 ## 🚧 Under development